 It’s almost Thanksgiving and time to plan the biggest dinner of the year.
-Whether you’re having a seitan roast, a casserole, or a giant platter of pasta, we think the best parts of the holiday dinner are the soups and side dishes.
+Whether you’re having a seitan roast, a casserole, or a giant platter of pasta, we think the best parts of the holiday dinner are the sides and soups.

-When it comes to side dishes, every family has their own traditions.
+When it comes to side dishes, every family has its traditions.
 Some want mashed potatoes while others want candied yams, some want Brussels sprouts while others want green beans.
 Whatever your traditions are, we have recipes to cover everyone’s favorites and even show you a few new ideas.
 Check out 25 Meatless & Dairy-Free Soups, Salads, and Starters for Your Thanksgiving and Side Dishes Are Always the Best Dishes: Here are 25 Incredible Vegan Side Dishes for Thanksgiving.
-Here are 20 more recipes for amazing soups and side dishes that everyone will be thankful for.
+Here are 20 more recipes for amazing sides and soups from the Food Monster App that everyone will be thankful for.

 1. Scalloped Sweet Potatoes in Cauliflower Sauce